terabyte/blog/interviewing/2019-08-10-Ranked-Skills.md

 propose a standard ranking for what numbers mean which is moderately technology agnostic and can be used to communicate skills in a "best effort" fashion, knowing that not every interviewer can or will use the trick I've outlined above.
-Additionally, a standard metric like this benefits for non-interactive cases such as reviewing a resume.
+Additionally, a standard metric like this yields benefits for non-interactive cases such as reviewing a resume.

 When I rate myself on a ten point scale, I use this guide to do so:

 * 10: I could have a protracted discussion with the inventors of this technology including deep discussions about implementation details without prior preparation or embarrassment.
-I honestly believe I have little or nothing more to learn about this technology, I would probably never claim this rating.
+I honestly believe I have little or nothing more to learn about this technology. *I, personally, am unlikely ever to claim this rating.*
-* 9: I could follow a deep technical discussion about most implementation details discussed on the developer list for this technology
+* 9: I could follow a deep technical discussion among core developers of this technology regarding most implementation details.
-* 8: I am very familiar with all user-facing aspects of this technology as well as some implemnetation details necessary for mastery
+* 8: I am very familiar with all user-facing aspects of this technology, as well as some implementation details necessary for mastery.
-* 7: I am able to use this technology as a competent poweruser with little need to seek references
+* 7: I am able to use this technology as a competent power user with little need to seek references.
-* 6: I am a competent poweruser of this technology, though I occasionally seek references or examples
+* 6: I am a competent power user of this technology, though I occasionally seek references or examples.
-* 5: I have a firm understanding of this technology but often seek examples or references to call upon for my work
+* 5: I have a firm understanding of this technology but often seek examples or references.
-* 3: I am a user of this technology, but not a power user
+* 3: I am a user of this technology, but not a power user.
-* 1: I have a passing familiarity with this technology, having used it a handful of times or interacted with it superficially, listing it primarily because I am interested in learning more
+* 1: I have a passing familiarity with this technology, having used it a handful of times or interacted with it superficially.
+I am listing it primarily because I am interested in learning more.
 * 0: I refuse to use this technology or acknowledge any ability in it whatsoever.
 Think PHP.

 I personally think of my resume as a method for communicating my skills and fit